Almighty Voice (Cree): Pursuit and bounty

-As this was now a murder investigation, North-West Mounted Police took Sounding Sky, Almighty Voice’s father, into custody to prevent him from assisting his fugitive son.
+As this was now a murder investigation, the NWMP took Sounding Sky, Almighty Voice’s father, into custody to prevent him from assisting his fugitive son.
 Almighty Voice evaded capture for another nineteen months.

-Meanwhile, the North-West Mounted Police became increasingly anxious about more Indigenous revolts.
+Meanwhile, the NWMP became increasingly anxious about more Indigenous revolts.
 They had a strong suspicion that Almighty Voice’s evasion was due to help from surrounding Indigenous groups.
 As a result, they placed a bounty on his head.
 On April 20, 1896, Secretary of State Sir Charles Tupper issued a proclamation stating that anyone who came forward with information leading to the arrest of Almighty Voice would be entitled to $500 compensation.
 In this proclamation, Almighty Voice was described to be about 5’10”, in his early twenties and feminine, with a scar on the left side of his face.
 Most of his time eluding police, Almighty Voice spent on his own reserve.

-Death
+Death of Almighty Voice

-On May 27, 1897, Almighty Voice, his cousin Little Saulteaux, and his brother-in-law Topean shot and killed a Metis scout near Duck Lake.
-A report detailing the event was handed over to the North-West Mounted Police.
-The police force, who had been inundated with false reports, upon receiving this accurate one, verified it, and immediately set out to apprehend them.
-The North-West Mounted Police tracked Almighty Voice and his companions into the Mininchinas Hills.
+On May 27, 1897, Almighty Voice, his cousin Little Saulteaux, and his brother-in-law Topean shot and killed a Métis scout near Duck Lake.
+A report detailing the event was handed over to the NWMP.
+The police force had been inundated with false reports, but upon receiving this one, verified it as accurate.
+They immediately set out to apprehend them.
+The NWMP tracked Almighty Voice and his companions into the Minichinas Hills.
 Upon finding the group, the police were met with gunfire.
-The North-West Mounted Policed recruited local civilian reinforcements.
+The NWMP recruited local civilian reinforcements.
 Together, they attempted to apprehend Almighty Voice and his companions by storm, but proved unsuccessful.
-The next day was filled with the exchange of gunfire, but still, the North-West Mounted Police remained unable to apprehend the fugitives.
-The following morning, May 30, the North-West Mounted Police, joined by their civilian reinforcements, surrounded the bluff that served as the fugitive’s hideout.
-They bombarded the bluff with canons, and shortly after, recovered the bodies of Almighty Voice, Little Saulteaux, and Topean.
+The next day was filled with the exchange of gunfire, but the NWMP were still unable to apprehend the fugitives.

+The following morning, May 30, 1897, the NWMP, joined by their civilian reinforcements, surrounded the bluff that served as the fugitives' hideout.
+They bombarded the bluff with a field artillery piece, and shortly after, recovered the bodies of Almighty Voice, Little Saulteaux, and Topean.
 Little Saulteaux and Topean were later found to have been dead for several days, but Almighty Voice himself had only been dead a few hours when his body was retrieved.
 He suffered from exposure, a double break in his leg, and a fatal gunshot wound to the head.

-In total, six were killed in the gunfire: Almighty Voice, his two companions, one civilian, and two policemen.
+In total, six were killed in the gunfire: Almighty Voice, his two companions, one Métis civilian, and two policemen.
 Almighty Voice left behind four wives and one child, Almighty Voice Jr.